Homogenization and Phase Separation with Fixed Wells -- The Supercritical Case: Liminf Inequality

-\textbf{Step 0: Reduction} In this step, we show that it suffices to prove Proposition \ref{prop:liminf} for $u_n$ uniformly bounded in $L^\infty$, and $W$ with strictly quadratic growth at infinity.
-Let $M>R_1$, where $R_1>0$ is the constant given in \ref{W3}.
+\textbf{Step 1: Reduction} In this step, we show that it suffices to prove \Cref{thm:liminf} for $u_n$ uniformly bounded in $L^\infty$, and $W$ being linear outside a ball.
+Let $M>R$, where $R>0$ is the constant given in \ref{W3}.
 Let $\psi_M:[0,+\infty)\to[0,1]$ be a smooth function such that

 Define

 and

 We claim the following.
 Assume that for all $v\in BV(\Omega;\{a,b\})$ it holds